EnterpriseDB/tpa/CustomCloud/INSTALL.md

     ./utils/ansible localhost -c ssh -a "id"

 [The Ansible installation docs](http://docs.ansible.com/ansible/intro_installation.html) have more details about running from a source checkout.
+But the above steps should be enough really to get you going with Ansible.

-If you have trouble getting Ansible working, write to Abhijit, Richard, Haroon, or Ian for help.
+If you have trouble getting Ansible working, write to Abhijit, Richard, Haroon, Nikhils or Ian for help.

 Other software
 --------------

 The [AWS CLI](https://aws.amazon.com/cli/) can be useful, but you probably won't need it.
+This is not needed for TPA.

-If you do, follow the instructions at http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ec2-cli-get-set-up.html
+If for some reason you do need it, follow the instructions at http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ec2-cli-get-set-up.html